fkooman/php-saml-sp/METADATA.md

     $ sudo systemctl start php-saml-sp

-This should place the metadata file(s) in `/var/lib/php-saml-sp/metadata.
-It uses Base64 encoding to make the URL safe for storing on the file system.
-The php-saml-sp service is not a service that remains active, but is `Type=oneshot` which means it runs once and then stops.
+This should place the metadata file(s) in `/var/lib/php-saml-sp/metadata`.
+Base64UrlSafe encoding is used to convert the URL to a string that is safe to store on the file system.
+The `php-saml-sp` service is not a service that remains active, but is `Type=oneshot` which means it runs once and then stops.
 Using a timer we can periodically launch it, see below.

 You can follow along what happens: